githedgehog/docs/docs/user-guide/vpcs.md

 ## VLANNamespace

-Defines non-overlapping IPv4 ranges for VPC subnets.
+A VLANNamespace defines non-overlapping IPv4 ranges for VPC subnets.
 Each VPC belongs to a specific IPv4 namespace.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2